ACC Approval Process

 Here are some suggestions on how to help the ACC process your application

 - Use the ACC Application for Architectural Review

-- Emailed applications sent to the ACC Chairman are preferred (email@example.com).
+- Emailed applications sent to the ACC Chairperson are preferred (email@example.com).
 If you submit a paper copy, please legibly hand print or type your application.
-An all-electronic application can be circulated to the ACC almost immediately, even if the Chairman is out of town.
+An all-electronic application can be circulated to the ACC almost immediately, even if the Chairperson is out of town.

 - Note that each paper application is electronically scanned and emailed to the ACC members for their review.
 You can save the ACC valuable review time by scanning the documents yourself.
 Scanning by the ACC just takes valuable time that the ACC could spend reviewing your application.

-- The 30 day review clock begins with the physical receipt of the application by the ACC Chairman, not the date it was postmarked.
-If you mail an application to the Hickory Farms post office box, it may take a week or more to be delivered to the ACC Chairman.
+- The 30 day review clock begins with the physical receipt of the application by the ACC Chairperson, not the date it was postmarked.
+If you mail an application to the Hickory Farms post office box, it may take a week or more to be delivered to the ACC Chairperson.